Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 • Canvas.
 Provides an interactive workspace where you can develop, edit, and organize text or visual content within a persistent project view.

-• Image.
+• Image generation.
 Generates images with Imagen from text prompts and can make variations or edits to existing visuals.

 • Guided Learning.
 Offers structured, step-by-step explanations, exercises, and feedback to support learning and skill development.